adefilippo83/project-earthgrid/README.md

 - This setup doesn't use port forwarding, which improves security
 - All VPN traffic between nodes is encrypted
 - All stored data is encrypted end-to-end with Tahoe-LAFS
+- Using hostnames instead of hardcoded IPs allows for more flexibility with dynamic IPs
 - Multiple storage nodes provide redundancy against node failures
+- Web access is restricted to VPN traffic only

 ## License